na-na-hi/renget/archive/tmd2character_orner.md

 Name of Move | Description
 ------ | :----:
 Rest | Orner takes a nap.
-Coil | Orner coils up.
+Glare | Orner looks straight into your soul, freezing you in place.

 **SPECIAL BONUSES**